 Interested in joining an Engineering Focused Interest Group (FIG) Program for Incoming Students?
 Apply here!
 The Engineering FIG Program is designed to facilitate academic success at UTSA.

-A FIG is a group of 20 first-year students that share a common major, live together on the same floor of Chaparral Village, and share similar core classes.
-They have access to a Peer Advisor who also lives on the same floor of Chaparral Village and each FIG is assigned to a Faculty Mentor who hosts activities and presentations throughout the year.
+A FIG is a group of first-year students that share a common major, College, or theme, live together on the same floor of Guadalupe Hall, and share similar core classes.
+They have access to a Peer Advisor who also lives in the same area of Guadalupe Hall and each FIG is assigned to a Faculty Mentor who hosts activities and presentations throughout the year.

-College of Engineering FIGs are co-enrolled in Calculus I, General Chemistry I, and EPICS (Engineering Projects in Community Service).
+Klesse College FIGs are co-enrolled in Calculus I, General Chemistry I, and EPICS (Engineering Projects in Community Service).

 Faculty for each CEID FIG Course were selected to support students who are interested in pursuing a career in engineering.
 They will discuss potential pathways in engineering, including academic research and public and private industry.
 Faculty mentors will provide insights on the different resources available to help you become involved in undergraduate research.
 You will learn about the research process, professionalism, and how to succeed at UTSA.
 Students will also be able to participate in social events and special presentations with faculty.

-CEID FIG students will be paired with a Peer Mentor, a dedicated and experienced upper-classmen who has been specially trained to help new students make the transition to university life.
+Klesse College FIG students will be paired with a Peer Mentor, a dedicated and experienced upper-classmen who has been specially trained to help new students make the transition to university life.
 They provide support and guidance to students on a variety of challenges and help students get further connected to UTSA.
-The CEID FIG Peer Mentor lives on campus in the same residence hall as the FIG students.
+The Klesse College FIG Peer Mentor lives on campus in the same residence hall as the FIG students.

-Students selected to join the CEID FIG will be required to live on campus for their first year.
+Students selected to join the Klesse College FIG will be required to live on campus for their first year in Guadalupe Hall.
 Why live on campus?
 Studies show students who reside on campus report a higher degree of satisfaction with their college experience, have higher retention and graduation rates, and are more likely to achieve a higher grade point average.